microsoft/ADBench/README.md

 ## Known Issues
 - Only tested on Windows (64-bit)
 	- Should mostly work on other platforms, but ADOL-C may not build properly
+	- Hard-coded paths (which may be wrong on some systems) in batch files (for ADOL-C, DiffSharp and Theano)
 - Ceres only builds up to certain d (20) and k (50) values, due to memory issue
 	- Should be solvable, but needs looking into
 - DiffSharp GMM builds fail